Halse og Harkmark Municipality: Churches

+Geography

+The municipality of Halse og Harkmark encompassed the rural areas that surrounded the town of Mandal, including many islands such as Hille, Skjernøy, and Pysen (Norway's southernmost point).
+The municipality was located in the lower Mandalen valley, through which the river Mandalselva flows.
+The highest point in the municipality was the 211 m tall mountain Haalandsfjeld (now spelled Hålandsfjell).
+Holum Municipality was located to the north, Søgne Municipality was located to the east, the Skagerrak strait was located to the south, and Sør-Audnedal Municipality was located to the west.

 Government

-While it existed, this municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment, social services, zoning, economic development, and municipal roads.
-During its existence, this municipality was governed by a municipal council of directly elected representatives.
+While it existed, Halse og Harkmark Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
 The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Mandal District Court and the Agder Court of Appeal.

 Municipal council

-The municipal council (Herredsstyre) of Halse og Harkmark was made up of representatives that were elected to four year terms.
+The municipal council (Heradsstyre) of Halse og Harkmark Municipality was made up of representatives that were elected to four year terms.
 The tables below show the historical composition of the council by political party.